 The truth is, most creams out there are indistinguishable from one another, since they're primarily composed of water, glycerin, silicone, cheap oils and countless synthetics.

 LXMI has raised the bar by creating a TRULY luxurious and innovative product.

 Not only does it repair dryness better than other moisturizers I've tried (and seriously helped me get through the Canadian winter), it also supports skin health with one of Nature's most incredible ingredients.
 And it looks and feels every bit as luxe as La Mer!

 But perhaps more importantly, it's not JUST a jar of moisturizer—it's a movement.
 Every purchase helps to end poverty and create job opportunities for women in one of the world's poorest communities.

 Now that's the kind of beauty brand we can all feel great about supporting!

 Have you tried LXMI Crème du Nil?

-What's your favourite natural moisturizer?
+What's your favourite clean moisturizer?